Cheek pouch: Description and function

 Cheek pouches are located in the thickness of the flange on both sides of the head of some mammals.
-Monkeys have open cheek pouches within the oral cavity, but they open out in some rodents of America.
-Hence the name "diplostomes" is associated with them, which means "two mouths."
-In some rodents, such as hamsters, the cheek pouches are remarkably developed; they form two bags ranging from the mouth to the front of the shoulders. Étienne Geoffroy Saint-Hilaire described that some bats of the genus Nycteris have an amazing form of cheek pouches, as they have a narrow opening, through which the bat can introduce air, closing the nasal canal through a special mechanism and pushing air under the skin, so they expire in the tissue, which unites the very loose skin to the underlying muscles.
+In some species, such as hamsters, the cheek pouches are remarkably developed; they form two bags ranging from the mouth to the front of the shoulders.
+Cheek pouches facilitate the rapid collection of food as well as temporary storage and transport of both food and non-food items in several species. Étienne Geoffroy Saint-Hilaire described that some bats of the genus Nycteris have an amazing form of cheek pouches, as they have a narrow opening, through which the bat can introduce air, closing the nasal canal through a special mechanism and pushing air under the skin, so they expire in the tissue, which unites the very loose skin to the underlying muscles.
+Monkeys of the subfamily of Cercopithecinae make functional use of cheek pouches.
+The females of some species of hamster are known to hide their young in their cheek pouches to carry them away from danger.

-Cheek pouches have several roles; they allow the rapid collection of food, but also serve as temporary storage and transport.
-In monkeys of the subfamily of Cercopithecinae, they allow for more predigested food.
-Cheek pouches contribute to the protection of animals by allowing them to carry their food in the pouches to shelter, allowing them to transport their food to safer locations, as they are pressing these pouches to the back of the mouth with the back of the leg, or moving the jaw.
-The females of some species of hamster are known to hide their young in their cheek pouches to carry them away when they fear danger.
 Other species of hamsters are known to fill their pouches with air, allowing them to float better while they swim.

 Cheek pouch prolapse in an anesthetized Russian hamster (Phodopus sp.)

+Use of cheek pouches for storage is not without risk for the animal.
 The cheek pouches can become infected as a result of an injury caused by a sharp object inserted into them or a fight.
 An abscess can form, which can be confused with protuberance with stored food.
 If the abscess bursts and the pus contained therein is absorbed by the animal, it can develop sepsis and die of the poisonous toxins.
-The cheek pouches can also turn outwards.
+Cheek pouches can also become prolapsed.

-The cheek pouches of hamsters have been studied in laboratories to understand vascular membranes and healing better.
-They are also useful for the study of the immune system, notably in the development of abscesses or tumors.
+Hamster cheek pouches have been used as model systems for the study of vascular membranes, healing, and the immune system--notably in the development of abscesses or tumors.